Dressed to Kill poster

 The inciting incident occurs at 12 minutes when Kate follows a mysterious stranger at the Metropolitan Museum of Art, beginning a dangerous game of seduction that pulls her from her safe world into risk..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Kate makes the active choice to have sex with the stranger in his apartment, crossing from fantasy into dangerous reality., moving from reaction to action.
+This demonstrates the protagonist's commitment to Kate makes the active choice to have sex with the stranger in his apartment, crossing from fantasy into dangerous reality., moving from reaction to action.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Liz discovers the truth - Dr. Elliott IS Bobbi, a split personality.
 Elliott/Bobbi murders Mike when he gets too close to the truth.
-Death of innocence and safety., illustrates the protagonist at their lowest point.
+Death of innocence and safety., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 78% of the runtime.
 Liz realizes she must use herself as bait to trap Elliott/Bobbi.
 She synthesizes what she's learned about desire and danger to set up the confrontation., demonstrating the transformation achieved throughout the journey.